xu112358/Letter-of-Recommendation-Generator/README.md

 + Run `sudo lsof -n -i :3000 | grep LISTEN`
 + Using the second number (the pid) in the result, run `kill ${PID}`

+Afterwards, test to see if the app is properly running by accessing `68.181.97.191/login` on your browser.

 ## How to Install MongoDB
 1. Go to [this link](https://www.mongodb.com/download-center?_ga=2.34334885.546969976.1519083876-785985683.1517259025#enterprise) and download the compressed files for your respective platform.
 2. Extract the files from the downloaded archive.